Saturday, December 23, 2017

 The program has, according to a recently leaked report from the International Security Assistance Force (ISAF), killed as many as 3,000 Afghans in a period of ten months spanning 2010-11; almost 1600 of those, more than half of the reported deaths, being civilians.

-Glavin similarly expresses little concern for victims of so-called "Hit Teams," American soldiers discovered killing civilians for sport, and marking their triumphs with body part trophies, just as in Vietnam.
+Glavin similarly expresses little concern for victims of so-called "Hit Teams," American soldiers discovered killing civilians for sport and marking their triumphs with body part trophies, just as in Vietnam.
 Nor does he express a concern for the abuses and excessive violence the burgeoning corporate mercenary armies operating within the borders visit upon the population with minimal accountability.

-The jacket flyleaf says Glavin is recipient of "more than a dozen writing awards, including the Hubert Evans Non-Fiction Prize and the British Columbia Lieutenant Governor's Award for Literary Excellence."
+The book jacket flyleaf says Glavin is recipient of "more than a dozen writing awards, including the Hubert Evans Non-Fiction Prize and the British Columbia Lieutenant Governor's Award for Literary Excellence."
 It's unlikely however he'll receive any awards for Come from the Shadows, a bare-faced polemic defying even the most basic journalistic impartiality standards.
-But to be fair, Glavin is an assured propagandist whose craft is honed by his day job as a creative writing instructor at the University of Victoria, and a recently secured gig as columnist for the establishment Ottawa Citizen newspaper.
+But to be fair, Glavin is an assured propagandist whose craft is honed by his day job as a creative writing instructor at the University of Victoria and a recently secured gig as columnist for the establishment Ottawa Citizen newspaper.

 Explaining his approach in an interview with the UVic student newspaper, The Martlet, Glavin told reporter, Brandon Rosario,

 "I could have interviewed [the Taliban] anytime I wanted... but that's something I won't do, I confess I am a partisan."
+Adding,

 "If I had the opportunity I'd call in the fucking drones, make no apologies for it."

-That those targeted are done so based on the flimsiest of evidence without the benefit of a judicial process and certainly no chance to mount a defense, too seems entirely appropriate to Glavin, the self-regarding defender of democratic principles and champion of the introduction of universal rights for Afghanistan.
+That those targeted are done so based on the flimsiest of evidence without the benefit of judicial process too seems entirely appropriate to Glavin, the self-regarding defender of democratic principles and champion of universal rights for Afghans.
 These high-minded principles we're assured will one day be enjoyed by the survivors of those currently experiencing the terror of night raids on one side and insurgent bombings on the other.
+(Incidentally, what is happening in Afghanistan is in Glavin's view neither a war, nor an occupation; just as the invasion wasn't an invasion, and the US and NATO did not defeat the Taliban.)

 In her 2009 memoir, 'A Woman Among Warlords: The Extraordinary Story of an Afghan Who Dared to Raise Her Voice', (derided by Glavin without irony as a "polemical auto-hagiography") Malalai Joya writes,